MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/audio/overview.md

 * **Customizable data extraction**.
 Tailor the output to your specific needs by modifying the field schema, allowing for precise data generation and extraction.

 * **Generative models**.
-Utilize generative AI models to specify in natural language the content you want to extract, and the service will generate the desired output.
+Utilize generative AI models to specify in natural language the content you want to extract, and the service generates the desired output.

 * **Integrated pre-processing**.
 Benefit from built-in preprocessing steps like transcription, diarization, and role detection, providing rich context for generative models.

 * **Scenario adaptability**.
-Adapt the service to your requirements by generating custom fields to extract relevant data.
+Adapt the service to your requirements by generating custom fields and extract relevant data.

 ## Content Understanding audio analyzer templates